serenity-rs/songbird/README.md

  * A standalone driver for voice calls, via the `"driver"` feature.
 If you can create a `ConnectionInfo` using any other gateway, or language for your bot, then you can run the songbird voice driver.
+ * Voice receive and RT(C)P packet handling via the `"receive"` feature.
+ * SIMD-accelerated JSON decoding via the `"simd-json"` feature.
- * And, by default, a fully featured voice system featuring events, queues, RT(C)P packet handling, seeking on compatible streams, shared multithreaded audio stream caches, and direct Opus data passthrough from DCA files.
+ * And, by default, a fully featured voice system featuring events, queues, seeking on compatible streams, shared multithreaded audio stream caches, and direct Opus data passthrough from DCA files.
- * To be able to use `simd-json` from serenity, you will need to enable the `simdjson` feature on both songbird and serenity.

 ## Intents
 Songbird's gateway functionality requires you to specify the `GUILD_VOICE_STATES` intent.